Schmidt's Girls College: Jordanian period: "Paulus-Haus"

 The old hospice in Hillel Street, used as a school building, lay in the western, Israeli part of Jerusalem after the ceasefire agreement of 1949.
 However, the students mainly lived in East Jerusalem, then under Jordanian administration and had to cross the ceasefire line on their way to the college.
 As a result, the school was temporarily moved into the Paulus-Haus on 1 October 1950.
 The headmaster, Father Sonnen, was able to achieve the move quickly through the support of the Israeli authorities, enlisting the help over 60 vans for the transportation purposes.
 Three years later the school had approximately 400 students.
 (The Old Hospice buildings have since been housing the Jerusalem Italian Jews Association, with the Italian Synagogue and, since 1952, the Museum of Italian Jewish Art.)

 The Paulus-Haus was not conceived as a boarding school and had to continue to serve as a hospice.
 In the 1950s several new buildings were constructed and in 1962 a new school site began to be built on land adjacent to the Paulus-Haus.
 Although it was completed on 14 May 1967, the Six-Day War began only a few days later, during which the new building suffered heavy external damage.

 Israeli period: new building

 In June 1967 Israel occupied East Jerusalem and the West Bank, where part of the students are coming from.

-Academic overview

-The twelve-year school period finishes with the Palestinian Tawjihi certificate and the Deutsche Internationale Abiturprüfung (DIAP, "German International Abitur Program").
-The abitur is recognized by the Palestinian education authorities and enables applying for higher education in Germany, Palestine and worldwide.
-Almost 100% of Schmidt's College students continue onto university.
-The Schmidt's Girls College is considered a prestigious institution and graduates are in demand by employers.
-The college is under the care of the convent of the sisters of the Congregation of Jesus (CJ), also known as the Mary Ward Sisters, amongst other organisations.

-The college is a Catholic school following the Corpus Iuris Canonici (lit.
-"Body of Canon Law") and highlights the requirements of the Gravissimum educationis.
-Since its establishment, it has been following German traditions and has a close connection to the German educational environment.
-At the same time it is a school in a predominantly Muslim region.
-This is reflected in the student body composition of 80% Muslim and 20% Christian students, which is the opposite of the teaching staff composition.